 - the Chief Commissioner

-- the Deputy Chief Commissioner and Commissioner, Risk Intelligence and Regulatory Support, and
+- the Deputy Chief Commissioner and Commissioner, Risk Intelligence and Regulatory Support

 - the Commissioner, Regulatory Operations.

 The Commissioners are supported in their regulatory work by ASQA's employees.
 ASQA currently has just under 200 employees and has offices in each state and territory.